Edward Plesa Jr.

-Eddie Plesa is the son of Italian immigrants and also shares Romanian lineage.
+Eddie Plesa is the son of Italian immigrants and was raised in Miami, Florida.
 His Plesa Racing Stables, is based at Palm Meadows, Gulfstream Park Racetrack's satellite training facility during the winter months and Monmouth Park in New Jersey during the summer months.
 He also has horses in Ocala, Florida, New York, and Maryland.
 Plesa's most successful horses include Three Ring, Best of the Rest, BB Best, Hey Byrn, Gottcha Gold, and Itsmyluckyday among others.

 Among Plesa's diverse clientele, one includes Barry K. Schwartz, former CEO of Calvin Klein and Chairman of the NYRA.
 Plesa is the brother-in-law to trainer John Servis.

 Eddie Plesa served a two-year term as vice president of the Florida Horsemen's' Benevolent and Protective Association, and has been elected to the board once again in 2014.
 In 2007 he was inducted into the Calder Race Course Hall of Fame.

-Plesa ranks Top 50 all-time in Trainer Earnings.
+As of July 2025, Plesa ranks 64th overall in all-time career earnings for trainers at $64,579,375.